ericbulloch/kwmd/concepts/google_dorking.md

 Here is a simple real world example: Google sends a spider out to https://espn.com, it saves the content of the different pages in data storage.
 The next program looks at the pages that the spider collected for https://espn.com and determines that the site writes articles that are summaries of sports events.
 So a few hours when a user wants to know what the score was of the Celtics game, Google makes sure to show the latest Celtics game summary as a result on the page.

+### Does Google index everything?

+Yes and no. By default it will index everything that it can.
+You can tell it not to index things with a robots.txt file.

-Usually, a website will provide a robots.txt file that tells Google what folders it does not want indexed.
-In other words it is a black list of pages and links that the owner of a website doesn't want Google to show to the whole world.
+Usually, a website will provide a robots.txt file that tells Google what folders it can and cannot index.
+Most sites who do have a robots.txt file include the parts of the site that are sensitive in the disallowed section.
+In other words the disallow section is a black list of pages and links that the owner of a website doesn't want Google to show to the whole world.
 This is why I like to check the robots.txt file of a website, it lists all the pages that they don't want the public to know about.

 ## Operators